LucasCheer/LucasCheer/README.md

 - I'm from Argentina, Buenos Aires 🌐
-- A passionate Full-Stack Developer 💻
+- A passionate Full Stack Developer 💻
 - Student at the University of Buenos Aires 📚